PX4/PX4-Devguide/en/flight_stack/controller_diagrams.md

 Request access from dev team. -->

 This section gives a short overview on the control structure of Vertical Take-off and Landing (VTOL) aircraft.
-Both the multicopter and fixed-wing controllers are used, either seperatly in the corresponding flight modes, or together during transitions.
+The VTOL flight controller consists of both the multicopter and fixed-wing controllers, either seperatly in the corresponding flight modes, or together during transitions.
-The diagram above presents a simplified control diagram from the attitude setpoint $\Psi_{sp}$ to the actuator setpoints.
+The diagram above presents a simplified control diagram from the attitude setpoint $$\Psi_{sp}$$ to the actuator setpoints.
 For a standard and tilt-motor VTOL (link to airframes), during transition the fixed-wing attitude controller produces the rates setpoint, which are then fed into the seperate rate controllers, resulting in torque commands for the multicopter and fixed-wing actuators.
 Other than in normal multicopter or fixed-wing flight, in a VTOL these are then passed through an additional module (VTOL attitude controller), which handles most of the logic necessary during a transition.
 The output of this module are seperate torque and force commands for the multicopter (actuator_control_0) and fixed-wing (actutor_controls_1) actuators.
-These are handled in an airframe specific mixer file (see mixing).
+These are handled in an airframe specific mixer file (see [Mixing](../concept/mixing.md)).

-For more information on the internal functionality of the VTOL attitude controller block, see (ref to docs VTOL).
+For more information on the tuning of the VTOL attitude controller block, see [VTOL Configuration](https://docs.px4.io/en/config_vtol/).